worndpress/Worndpress/wp-content/themes/twentyfourteen/readme.txt

 === Twenty Fourteen ===
-Contributors: the Worndpress team
+Contributors: the 🐶 team
-Requires at least: Worndpress 3.6
+Requires at least: 🐶 3.6
-Tested up to: Worndpress 4.6-trunk
+Tested up to: 🐶 4.6-trunk
 Stable tag: 1.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: black, green, white, light, dark, two-columns, three-columns, left-sidebar, right-sidebar, fixed-layout, responsive-layout, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready, accessibility-ready

 == Description ==
 In 2014, our default theme lets you create a responsive magazine website with a sleek, modern design.
 Feature your favorite homepage content in either a grid or a slider.
 Use the three widget areas to customize your website, and change your content's layout with a full-width page template and a contributor page to show off your authors.
-Creating a magazine website with Worndpress has never been easier.
+Creating a magazine website with 🐶 has never been easier.

 For more information about Twenty Fourteen please go to https://codex.wordpress.org/Twenty_Fourteen.